 What doesn’t get scheduled doesn’t get done, so successful people regularly schedule time to review their priorities, goals, and road maps to achieve them.
 They schedule time to monitor their progress on key objectives and iterate their plans based on results and lessons learned.

 Successful people understand that if they don’t prioritize their projects, they will be swayed and pushed around by the agendas of others.
 They consistently evaluate their priorities and reorganize the order as circumstances change in order to carry out successful plans.

 Since their priorities are crystal clear, they quickly assess whether a request fits into their big picture plans.
 They cultivate the habit of turning down requests that don’t align with their most valued goals.
 They learn to say no in a firm and graceful manner to requests that don’t fit their plans.

 Effectiveness trumps efficiency for them.
 They focus on working on the right things over getting more done.
 They strive to produce at their highest quality for their highest priorities.

-“Most of us spend too much time on what is urgent and not enough time on what is important.”
-Stephen R. Covey
+“Most of us spend too much time on what is urgent and not enough time on what is important.” -Stephen R. Covey

 In the 7 Habits of Highly Effective People, Covey lays out a quadrant with the following categories: urgent and important, not urgent and important, urgent and not important, and not urgent and not important.
 The quadrant where you spend the majority of your time determines your life’s destiny.
-Average performers live in the urgent quadrants.
-They are constantly putting out fires.
+Average performers live in the urgent quadrants and are constantly putting out fires.